$K_{1,3}$-covering red and blue points in the plane: General configurations of points

 Now, let $4/5 \le \alpha \leq 1$.
 Given an $(r,b)$-set, by removing at most $4$ red points and $4$ blue points (as in the proof of Theorem~\ref{th:1}), we obtain a $(4h+5g,4g+5h)$-set, for some integers $h$ and $g$.
 Applying Theorem~\ref{th:5}, we obtain $g+h$ convex regions containing 5 points of one color and 4 points of the other color each.
 Note that the 9 points in one these regions form a $(3k-t,k+2t)$-set (or a $(k+2t,3k-t)$-set) with $k=2$ and $t=1$.
-Instead of applying Theorem~\ref{th:10} to cover 8 of the 9 points for each one of these $(3k-t,k+2t)$-sets, we give a different method with less complexity.
+Instead of applying Theorem~\ref{th:10} to cover 8 of the 9 points for each one of these $(3k-t,k+2t)$-sets, such particular case allows us to provide an alternative method.

 Assume we are given 5 red points and 4 blue points.
 Take a blue point $q$ and add a new blue point $q'$ very close to $q$.
-By the Ham-Sandwich theorem, there is a bisector $\ell$ passing through one red point $p$ and one blue point $q''$, which can be found in linear time~\cite{Lo1994}.
-Suppose that $q'' = q$ and that, w.l.o.g., $q'$ is in $right(\ell)$.
+By the Ham-Sandwich theorem, there is a bisector~$\ell$ passing through one red point $p$ and one blue point $q''$, which can be found in linear time~\cite{Lo1994}.
+Suppose that $q'' = q$ and that, without loss of generality, $q'$ is in $right(\ell)$.
 By deleting $q'$, the $4$ points in $right(\ell)\cup\{p\}$ can be $K_{1,3}$-covered, $3$ blue points and $1$ red point in $left(\ell)\cup\{q\}$ can be $K_{1,3}$-covered, and these two $K_{1,3}$-coverings have no crossings.
 Similar reasonings apply to find the two stars when $q'' = q'$ or $q''\ne q,q'$.
 As a consequence, building all stars covering at least $\frac{8}{9}(r+b-8)$ points only requires linear time, after computing a partition of the plane as described in Theorem~\ref{th:5}.
-Therefore, the overall complexity depends on the complexity of computing such a partition.
+Therefore, the overall complexity depends on the complexity of computing such a partition. {The rest of this subsection is devoted to compute this partition in $O(N^{\frac{4}{3}}\log^3(N))$ time.}

 Kaneko et al.~\cite{KKS2004} proved the existence of the partition, but do not provide any algorithm to find it.
 Following their proof and using the results from Bespamyatnikh et al.~\cite{BKS2000} and from Brodal and Jacob~\cite{BJ02}, we show how to compute the partition in $O(N^{\frac{4}{3}}\log^3(N))$ time.